 - 1. The student may formulate a flexible educational programme that deviates from the programme stated in Article 3.8 of the Education and Examination Regulations. - 2.
-The Board of Examiners will determine whether the programme will lead to the required level of knowledge and skills to receive the degree in Health Food Innovation Management. - 3.
-The content of the flexible programme should be coherent. - 4.
-The flexible programme must have a study load of 120 ECTS. - 5.
+The Board of Examiners will determine whether the programme will lead to the required level of knowledge and skills to receive the degree in Health Food Innovation Management. - The content of the flexible programme should be coherent.
+The flexible programme must have a study load of 120 ECT - The flexible programme must have a study load of 120 ECTS. - 5.
 The flexible programme should contain at least 40 ECTS of the original programme (the thesis and internship not included). - 6.
 The flexible programme should include an approved internship and thesis (50 ECTS).